RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

 ### Learning Index :-

 ### Module -1 :-
+[ Duration : @60 Minutes ]

-1. Intro to R , Intro to R Studio , Intro to CRAN - any other introductory exchanges [ Duration : @ 20 Mins ]
+1. Intro to R , Intro to R Studio , Intro to CRAN - any other introductory exchanges
 #
-2. Intro to Basic Data Structures in R - Array , Matrix , DataFrame and Lists .      [ Duration : @ 20 Mins ]
+2. Intro to Basic Data Structures in R - Array , Matrix , DataFrame and Lists .
    How to create an Array a Matrix a DataFrame and Lists .
    Conducting our very First Basic Input Output and other computations.
 #
 3. Intro to CSV files .
 Entering Data from a CSV file .
-Entering Data from the R Studio GUI vs. from R Script. [ Duration : @ 20 Mins ]
+Entering Data from the R Studio GUI vs. from R Script.
 #
-4. Saving our very First R Script and Environment variables .                       [ Duration : @ 20 Mins ]
+4. Saving our very First R Script and Environment variables .
 #
 Questions and Answers
-[ Duration : @ 20 Mins ]

 ### Module -2 :-
+[ Duration : @60 Minutes ]
 #
 #